Liberty Law

 There are very few downsides to running an impaired driving trial.
 The court room experience we have built over the years by running thousands of trials pays dividends for each and every one of our clients.

-Lawyers with less experience may shy away from challenging supposedly open and shut impaired cases.
+Lawyers with less experience may shy away from challenging, supposedly open and shut impaired cases.
 Our lawyers rely on a huge wealth of experience to find ingenious ways to successfully defend their clients.